 How is AIM Academy funded as an independent school?

 Tuition provides the largest revenue stream to AIM.
-Other revenue includes tax-deductible contributions, including gifts to the Annual Fund, corporate giving through the EITC/OSTC programs, proceeds from special events, and income on investments, including endowment funds.
+Other revenue includes tax-deductible contributions, including gifts to the AIM Fund, corporate giving through the EITC/OSTC programs, proceeds from special events such as the annual AIM for the Stars gala, and income on investments, including endowment funds.

 Doesn’t tuition cover all the costs at AIM Academy?

-Tuition payments cover most of the operating costs, but the Annual Fund is the critical fundraising activity that closes the gap between tuition and expenses.
-In order to sustain and continually provide the special research-based programs for the students and faculty, AIM Academy encourages parents, past-parents, alumni, family members, corporations, and foundations to all support the school by contributing to the Annual Fund.
+Tuition payments cover most of the operating costs, but the AIM Fund is the critical fundraising activity that closes the gap between tuition and expenses.
+In order to sustain and continually provide the special research-based programs for the students and faculty, AIM Academy encourages parents, past-parents, alumni, family members, corporations, and foundations to all support the school by contributing to the AIM Fund.